-- Music evokes emotions that bring memories: Music can evoke emotion even in the most advanced people living with Dementia.
-By paring music with every day activities, people living with Dementia can develop a rhythm that helps them recall the memory of that activity, thus improving cognitive ability over time.
+By pairing music with everyday activities, people living with dementia can develop a rhythm that helps them recall the memory of that activity, thus improving cognitive ability over time.

-- Musical aptitude and appreciation are two of the last remaining abilities in people living with dementia: Because these two abilities remain long after other abilities have passed, music is an excellent way to reach beyond the disease and reach the person living with Dementia.
+As these two abilities remain long after other abilities have passed, music is an excellent way to go beyond the disease and reach the person living with dementia.

 Playlist for Life continues to train people to become music detectives, so they can support more people to create and use personal playlists.
 This has included Alzheimer’s Society dementia advisers, among many others.
 They have also been encouraging family members to send music players loaded with personal playlists to their loved ones who are under lockdown, to lift a person’s mood when physical contact hasn’t been possible.

 At Cavendish Homecare we can help support you and your loved ones with our expertise in delivering dementia homecare.
 We know that being diagnosed with dementia can have a huge emotional, social, and psychological effect on both the person living with dementia and their family.
 Therefore we ensure specialist care in the comfort of one’s own home.